datumorphism/datumorphism.github.io/_wiki/computers/basics-of-computation.md

 ---
-title: "Basics of Computers"
+title: "Basics of Computation"
-excerpt: "Essential knowledge of computers"
+excerpt: "Essential knowledge of computations"
 last_modified_at: 2018-09-13
 toc: true
 category: